prakashngit/private-data-objects/ccf_transaction_processor/README.md

 3) PDO_HOME : `export PDO_HOME=${PDO_INSTALL_ROOT}/opt/pdo/`.

 4) HOSTNAME : CCF's first node will be deployed at HOSTNAME:6006.
 One can simply set HOSTNAME to be the ip address of the VM that can be used to ping the VM from other machines.
+For local testing, set HOSTNAME to `127.0.0.1`.

 5) PDO_ENCLAVE_CODE_SIGN_PEM : The PDO TP enclave app will be signed by the RSA private key who location is pointed to by this env variable.
 Note that this is the same key that will be